SteinschneiderLab/lab-manual/resources/command-line-tutorials.md

 * See here for a tutorial on [command line basics](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
 * Click [here](https://github.com/veltman/clmystery) for a fun tutorial on command line basics staged as a murder mystery.
+* Click [here](../training/command_line) for the Steinschneider group introductory training on command line.